peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Return Value:</b>

-A CBOR object representing the string, or CBORObject.Null if stringValue s null.
+A CBOR object representing the string, or CBORObject.Null if stringValue is null.

 <b>Exceptions:</b>